anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 A> issue #62

-This document does not describe the usage of URL matrix parameters as they are NOT RECOMMENDED for use with RDAP as they are not widely implemented in broader web architecture and have the potential to interfere with query parameters and query paths.
+This document does not describe the usage of URL matrix parameters as they are NOT RECOMMENDED for use with RDAP because they are not widely implemented in broader web architecture and have the potential to interfere with query parameters and query paths.
 A> issue #60

 Additionally, this document updates the IANA registry practices for RDAP.
 See (#iana_considerations).